NKapelle/NKapelle.github.io/_pages/publications.md

 ## Work-in progress

 Schechtl, M. & Kapelle, N. A Marriage tax premium?
 Comparing the US, UK, and Germany.
-Under review at *Sociological Science*.
+Under review at *Journal of Marriage and Family*.

 Kapelle, N., & Weiland, A. A typology of within-couple economic inequality and subjective wellbeing of spouses.
 In preparation for submission to *Gender and Society*.